Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 	```html
 	<link rel="stylesheet" href="CSS/site.css">
 	```

-1. Use the following commands to submit untracked files to version control and commit your changes to **site.css** and **index.html**:
+1. Use `git status` to see a summary of the files that have changed.
+Then use the following commands to submit untracked files to version control and commit your changes to **site.css** and **index.html**:

 	```bash
 	git add .
 	git commit -m "Add a simple stylesheet"
 	```

-### Exercise

-* Open `index.html` in your browser.
-(The easy way is to open `file:///` and click your way down.
-That works no matter which OS you use.)
-Observe that the stylesheet is applied.
+Finish up by opening **index.html** in your browser and confirming that the style sheet has been applied.
+It's not very fancy at the moment, but it's a start.

 ## Rename files and directories